Having limited choices in something can be frustrating.

 If you’re someone who doesn’t want to spend anything on password managers yet want a decent tool, then LogmeOnce is perfect for you.

-LogmeOnce is primarily a free software that avails almost everything you can get on high-end tools like Dashlane or LastPass.
+LogmeOnce is primarily a free password manager software that avails almost everything you can get on high-end tools like Dashlane or LastPass.

 The software is a hub of some revolutionary features like Mugshot, PhotoLogin, and Anti-Theft function.
 Plus, working on it is extremely easy as you only need to add its browser extension and create an account.